Estimated Reading Time = ~ 40 minutes

 However, let’s not throw the baby out with the bathwater here.
 With all this said, this certainly does not nullify the legitimacy of the energy balance equation, nor does it mean that considering calorie intake and expenditure is unuseful as a proxy measure to predict body composition changes.
 Altering energy balance through modifying calories in and/or calories out is still the primary tool at our disposal when it comes to maximizing the rate of fat loss.
 Which in turn has knock-on effects on health.

 As a heuristic, in most practical circumstances it holds true that a calorie deficit predicts weight/fat loss.
 Insofar as, a sustained caloric deficit over time will lead to a decrease in fat mass.
-With other factors dicate the amount of change in body tissues or the ease at which it is achieved?
+Will other factors dictate the amount of change in body tissues or the ease at which it is achieved?
 Absolutely.
 But this does nothing to take away from the fact that a sustained caloric deficit is required for fat loss.

 And similarly, with properly structured training and diet, a sustained caloric surplus will create the best environment for muscle growth.
 However, energy balance does not perfectly describe changes in actual body tissues.